cintiadr/sample-lambda-app/README.md

   for details;
   - Logs and basic metrics are automatically deployed to cloudwatch by default;
-  - There are no unit nor integration tests because the hello world is very basic, but you should check [Serverless Testing guide](https://serverless.com/framework/docs/providers/aws/guide/testing/). if your lambda is more complex.
+  - There are no unit nor integration tests because the hello world is very basic, but you should check [Serverless Testing guide](https://serverless.com/framework/docs/providers/aws/guide/testing/) if your lambda is more complex than that.
-  Serverless offers a lot of help for local tests and debug;
+  Serverless offers a lot of help for local tests and debugging;
   - Smoke tests are done using Jasmine framework;